Board of Supervisors

 Keep Henrico Beautiful offers County residents of all ages litter prevention and recycling programs, environmental education resources and volunteer opportunities.

-The Henrico County Public Library system is comprised of eleven locations to promote reading and lifelong learning, connect people with the information they need, and enrich community life.
+The Henrico County Public Library system is comprised of nine locations and the Mobile Library Service.
+Our mission is to promote reading and lifelong learning, connect people with the information they need, and enrich community life.

 Mental Health & Developmental Services